LobsterFestival/Live2D-CSV-Converter/README.md

 Updates the ArtMesh ID field to match the ArtMesh Name field within the ArtMesh ID fields naming constraints.

-Live2D IDs can only have alpanumeric characters and underscores.

 ## Still to Come...
 A fork thats has a minimal GUI for adding and naming output file